 Instructions

-- In a medium-sized bowl, add the flour, baking powder, salt, and the baking soda.
-Whisk to combine, set aside.
-Do not preheat the oven yet, the dough will need to chill.
+- In a large bowl, stir together the dry ingredients: flour, baking powder, salt, and baking soda, set aside.

 Notes